How to Handle Tech Problems in Your Online Business

 After wasting way too much time, I finally gave up and just added a button that linked to the form instead.
 Not ideal, but functional.

 The moral?
 Sometimes “done and working” beats “perfect but broken.”
-There’s a point where troubleshooting becomes time-wasting.
+There’s a real point in troubleshooting where you're just burning time.

-Recognize it, fix it enough to move forward, and get back to the work that actually matters.
+Recognize that moment, fix it enough to move forward if you can, and get back to the work that actually matters.

 When I launched the VIP Pass for the summit, everything tested perfectly.
 Credit-card checkouts?
 Smooth.
 Tags applied?
 Automations fired?
 Flawless.